 Significance

 When interacting with our inherently dynamic environment, humans are rarely standing still.
 It is thus crucial for us to obtain accurate and precise estimates of the behavior of objects in our environment even while we are moving ourselves.
-In this project, we investigate how humans judge the speed of other objects while moving themselves, which helps both understand everyday situations such as avoiding collisions while driving a car and constrain models of how humans time their interactions with a dynamic world.
+In this project, we investigate how humans judge the speed of other objects during visual selfmotion, which helps understand everyday situations requiring humans to interact with a dynamic world in an allocentric reference frame.

 Introduction